MagicBowen/ccup-modern-cc-template/README.md

 ## Usage

-Download this project template, and rename folder name `ccup-cc-template` to your project name.
+Download this project template, and rename folder name to your project name.

 ```sh
 $ chmod a+x ./ccup.sh